John II of Lorraine

-John II of Anjou (Nancy, August 2, 1426 - December 16, 1470, Barcelona) was Duke of Lorraine from 1453 to his death.
+John II of Anjou (Giovanni d'Angiò) (Nancy, August 2, 1426 - December 16, 1470, Barcelona) was Duke of Lorraine from 1453 to his death.
 He was the son of René of Anjou and Isabella, Duchess of Lorraine.
 He was married to Marie de Bourbon, daughter of Charles I, Duke of Bourbon.

 Duchy

 John inherited the duchy from his mother, Duchess Isabelle, during the life of his father, Duke René of Anjou, also Duke of Lorraine and titular king of Naples.
 As heir-apparent of Naples, he was styled the Duke of Calabria and spent most of his time engaging in plots for the Angevin recovery of Naples.
 In 1460, he decisively defeated the king of Naples Ferdinand at Nola, but was unable to prevent others from coming to his aid.
 He was defeated at battle of Troia in 1462 and at Ischia in 1465.
 In 1466, the Catalans chose his father as King of Aragon, and he was created Prince of Girona, as heir-apparent.
 He went into Catalonia to press the family's claims, but died, supposedly by poison, in Barcelona.